Updated February 4, 2018

 During this year’s Super Bowl, Netflix announced the surprise release of the third Cloverfield movie, which started streaming after the game.

-Paramount sold The Cloverfield Paradox to Netflix for $50 million after the studio decided against the planned theatrical release in April.
+Paramount sold The Cloverfield Paradox to Netflix for $50 million after the studio decided against an April theatrical release.

 Netflix plans to release 80 films in 2018, nearly as many as all six major studios combined.
 At present, there is no indication how many films will be original compared to film market acquisitions.